 Every word of every submission is read, scored, and analyzed according to the following criteria: Concept • Structure • Storyline • Characters • Dialogue • Pacing • Tone • Conflict • Emotional Response- Investment • Sales/Marketplace Potential.

 At The Wiki, it doesn't matter who you are or where you are.
-We're dedicated to finding the very best writers without regard to gender, race, age, orientation, ethnicity, national origin, or citizenship.
+We're dedicated to finding the very best writers without regard to gender, race, age, sexual orientation, ethnicity, national origin, or citizenship.
 It's only about one thing: your writing.

-Every 10-page entry for written feedback receives a complete score sheet and one-page analysis.
+Every 10-page entry at the written feedback level receives a complete score sheet and one-page analysis.
 Higher entry levels receive 4-10 pages of in-depth personalized analysis designed to quickly bring scripts up to the professional level.